DylanManiatakes/ultimatemediaserver/README.md

 - This is a collection of docker containers that work in tandem to provide what I believe to be the ultimate home media server.
 - You can follow along with the Videos in this playlist: https://www.youtube.com/playlist?list=PLuIcyDQjJwFoxputJfMey3EIkhMYl6fY0
 - There are two Scripts in the Repo, if you already have a docker environment setup you can just use the docker-compose file that has all the paths and variables pre-mapped.
-- This is an example of a service within a docker compose folder:
+- This is an example of a service within a docker compose file:

+ # docker-compose

-# appname: // This is just a header for the docker environment to divide the containers
+    appname: // This is just a header for the docker environment to divide the containers
     image: imageurl // This is the image url that docker will pull to build the container
     container_name: appname // This will be the name seen in portainer and the docker cli
     environment: // these are env. variables that can change what the container does